 The actuarial funding method used is the Entry Age Normal Cost Method.
-This method is used to calculate liabilities using a year-by-year closed amortization period where each amortization period is set at 20 years, in addition to using other significant actuarial assumptions detailed beginning on page 85.
-Plan rates in effect for the year ended June 30, 2023, are presented on page 33 in the Financial Section of this report.
-In addition, Required Supplementary Information on pages 44 - 46 show changes in employers' net pension liability, related ratios, and ten-year schedules of employer contributions and the moneyweighted rate of return on investments.
+This method is used to calculate liabilities using a year-by-year closed amortization period where each amortization period is set at 20 years, in addition to using other significant actuarial assumptions detailed beginning on page 81.
+Plan rates in effect for the year ended June 30, 2024, are presented on page 33 in the Financial Section of this report.
+In addition, Required Supplementary Information on pages 44 - 46 show changes in employers' net pension liability, related ratios, and ten-year schedules of employer contributions and the money-weighted rate of return on investments.
 The ten-year schedules of funding progress are on page 103 of the Actuarial Section.
-The actuarial funded ratio for all members is 75.4% in 2023, an increase from 74.7% in fiscal year 2022.
+The actuarial funded ratio for all members is 75.6%, an increase from 75.4% in fiscal year 2023.